|

 The original collection, located near the Garden's entrance, was severely damaged by deer.
 A new collection, within the protective deer fence, is located adjacent the Native Flora Garden.

-Approximately 5 miles of nature trails wind through the Garden.
-A wide variety of natural physiographic features and plant communities can be found within the Garden's ecological areas—wetlands, floodplains, slopes, and upland plateaus.
+Nature Trails - Approximately 5 miles of nature trails wind through the Garden.
+A wide variety of natural physiographic features and plant communities can be found within the Garden's ecological areas suh as wetlands, floodplains, slopes and upland plateaus.

 Successional stages range from beeches more than 100 years old to fields tilled for agricultural research as recently as 1960.
 Geographic disturbances caused by cotton farming, livestock grazing and fire have left their mark on the land; older hardwoods exist mainly on slopes too steep for terracing.